Changing-Look Active Galactic Nuclei in SDSS-V: Host-Galaxy Properties and Black-Hole Scaling Relations: Introduction

 Such studies face several challenges.
 For example, they may rely on stellar properties from existing galaxy catalogs, which may be unreliable for sources with significant AGN emission \cite[see, e.g.,][for discussions of how AGN contamination can bias derived stellar properties]{Ciesla15,Buchner24}.
 In addition, the use of relatively low-resolution spectra can lead to large uncertainties and unreliable measurements of \sigs\ \cite[e.g.,][]{Toloba11, Scott18}.
-Moreover, unaccounted-for biases in CL-AGN samples, stemming from different detection methods and differences in the criteria for classifying an extremely variable AGN as a CL-AGN---a challenge common to many CL-AGNs studies---further complicate these investigations.
+Moreover, unaccounted-for biases in CL-AGN samples, stemming from different detection methods and differences in the criteria for classifying an EVAGN as a CL-AGN---a challenge common to many CL-AGN studies---further complicate these investigations.

 If, as some studies suggest, the host properties of CL-AGNs are similar to those of other AGNs, then CL-AGNs can bridge the observational gap between AGN-dominated spectra (i.e., luminous type 1 quasars) and host-dominated spectra (type 2 or low-luminosity AGNs; see \citealt{CS22,Negrete25} for a quantitative approach to distinguishing between AGN- and host-dominated spectra).
-In the former, black-hole (BH) properties are relatively well constrained, whereas in the latter host-galaxy properties are accessible.
-Spectral transitions observed in CL-AGNs thus offer a rare opportunity to connect supermassive BH (SMBH) and host-galaxy properties within the same systems, offering a direct observational approach that is independent of the model assumptions and degeneracies that may be affecting some other techniques (e.g., image- and/or SED-decomposition methods).
-This investigation is particularly interesting given the tight correlations observed between \mbh\ and various host-galaxy properties \cite[e.g.,][]{FM00,Gebhardt00,Tremaine02,Gultekin09,KH13,MM13}.
-In particular, the tight correlation between \mbh\ and \sigs\ may arise from feedback mechanisms during SMBH growth that influence the host-galaxy evolution \cite[see, e.g., the review by][and references therein]{KP15}.
+In the former, black hole (BH) properties are relatively well constrained, whereas in the latter, host galaxy properties are accessible.
+Spectral transitions observed in CL-AGNs thus offer a rare opportunity to connect supermassive BH (SMBH) and host galaxy properties within the same systems, offering a direct observational approach that is independent of the model assumptions and degeneracies that may be affecting some other techniques (e.g., image- and/or spectral energy distribution-decomposition methods).
+This investigation is particularly interesting given the tight correlations observed between \mbh\ and various host galaxy properties \cite[e.g.,][]{FM00,Gebhardt00,Tremaine02,Gultekin09,KH13,MM13}.
+In particular, the tight correlation between \mbh\ and \sigs\ may arise from feedback mechanisms during SMBH growth that influence the host galaxy evolution \cite[see, e.g., the review by][and references therein]{KP15}.
 Moreover, the slope of the \Msig\ relation can offer insights into the nature of this feedback \cite[e.g.,][]{SR98,King03}.

 To explore the SMBH-host relation for AGNs, one has to estimate \mbh\ for AGNs.
 For reverberation-mapped (RM) AGNs, \mbh\ can be estimated by multiplying the virial product by the virial scale factor ($f$):